 Creating Jobs and Economic Equity

-Over a million Michiganders have filed for unemployment in the wake of COVID-19 — nearly a quarter of our state’s workforce.
-Even before the pandemic, many of our neighbors struggled to access good-paying jobs that are enough to earn a good living, raise a family, and retire.
-Today it’s even more difficult.
+Over a million Michiganders filed for unemployment in the wake of COVID-19 — nearly a quarter of our state’s workforce.
+As we continue to get back to our new normal, many of our neighbors continue to struggle with access to good-paying jobs that provide enough to earn a living, raise a family, and retire.
+Today’s inflation rates and high gas prices make this even more difficult.

-I’ve spent 36 years as a lawyer fighting for workers’ rights and helping people navigate challenges like unemployment compensation issues.
-I will help our community safely return to work and get the support they need until they can do so.
+My 38 years as a lawyer and small business owner have given me a valuable toolkit to help me best represent my constituents and neighbors in their fight for workers’ rights and navigating challenges like unemployment compensation issues.
+I will continue to help our community safely return to work and get the support they need to grow and thrive.

 Fighting for Equal and Affordable Education

-This fall, students across Calhoun County will begin a new school year months behind in their education.
-With schools closed, working parents have had to double as tutors.
+Students across Calhoun County are still playing catch-up from pandemic-related gaps in their education.
 And for many families in our district living outside of cities like Battle Creek, the absence of high-speed internet has made this time even more challenging.

-But even before this pandemic, our schools faced challenges around funding and equal access to a great education.
-I will work to ensure our public schools are adequately funded to meet these challenges and teachers are paid the competitive salaries they deserve.
+But even before this pandemic, our schools faced challenges around funding and equal access to an excellent education.
+So I will continue my work ensuring our public schools receive adequate funding to recruit and retain top teachers with the competitive salaries they deserve.

 Investing in Affordable Health Care

+I have seen firsthand over my years as a disability lawyer the impact a medical injury can have on one’s livelihood.
 Medical treatment is costly, and many people can’t afford deductibles or copays.
-Medicaid has provided lifesaving coverage for our community, especially since its expansion in 2014.
-I will fight to ensure those lifesaving services are continued for our citizens, and that everyone has access to affordable, quality care.
+I’ve been a supporter of Medicaid at the state level for years and its lifesaving coverage for our community, especially since its expansion in 2014.
+I will fight to ensure those valuable services continue for all of our citizens so everyone can access affordable, quality care.

 Paving the Way for Better Infrastructure

-As we work through to the other side of COVID-19, we can’t forget that our crumbling roads and bridges are continuing to cost us.
-Not only will investing in our infrastructure make it easier for us to get around (and cause less damage on our cars), but it can also mean increased economic opportunity and the chance to provide hardworking people with the good-paying jobs they need.
+Investing in our infrastructure makes it easier for us to get around (and saves us money on costly repairs), but it can also mean increased economic opportunity and the chance to provide hardworking people with the good-paying jobs they need.
+I’m proud to say that during my time in office, Calhoun County has been the third-best beneficiary of road bonding in the state.

 Protecting Our Waterways

-These issues put our people and environment at risk, and I’ll continue working in our community and within my colleagues in the Michigan House to create legislation that protects our water and environment, and keeps our community safe.
+These issues put our people and environment at risk and have serious economic implications for our growing economy.
+I will continue working in our community and with my colleagues in the Michigan House to create legislation that protects our water and environment and keeps our community safe.